Insurance Claim for Water Damage

 Consider exercising your option to bring in your own water extraction company, restoration specialist, or dry out firm.
 The carriers preferred vendor is not always the best choice since they may be operating under cost constraints that limit their ability to do the best job.
 Regardless, it is extremely critical that you DO NOT sign any work authorization forms without an agreement from the insurance company or their representative adjuster to approve the charges.
 A public adjuster can help guide you through this process.

 Additionally, proper disinfectant products need to be applied to prevent any bacteria, fungi, or mildew from causing further damage.
 If this step is not adhered to, the insurance company’s next approach may be to examine the claim according to the mold provisions and limitations of the subject policy.
-This is of great concern due to the fact that mold limitations and coverage are restrictive notwithstanding the complex mold laws, which are vastly different in every state.
+This is of great concern because mold limitations and coverage are restrictive notwithstanding the complex mold laws, which are vastly different in every state.
 Please refer to the Mold section of this website for additional details.

 After you file the claim, you should hear from the insurance company within a day or two.
 The insurance company will tell you about its claims process and any responsibilities you have.
 The company should give you the name of the person who will be working on your claim.